PJTBN/hypertension-detection/README.md

-# hypertension-detection
+# Hypertension Detection
-Analysis of ECG Signals for the Prediction of Hypertension using CNN
+Analysis of Electrocardiogram (ECG) Signals for the Prediction of Hypertension using Convolutional Neural Network (CNN)